 Table 14.7 presents the estimate of all the Inferred resources at Eastside.
-The authors have used their judgment with respect to the technical and economic factors likely to influence the "prospects for eventual economic extraction".
+The author has used his judgment with respect to the technical and economic factors likely to influence the "prospects for eventual economic extraction" and believe that all cutoffs listed below could eventually be a basis for economic extraction of the resource.
 Those technical factors include anticipated metallurgical recoveries, current operating costs for anticipated mining and processing, and metal prices that have been seen in recent times.
 These mineral resources are not mineral reserves and do not have demonstrated economic viability.
-These are reported at a cutoff of 0.15g Au/t, calculated and supported by costs existing today for envisioned open-pit heap-leach scenarios.
-To determine the "reasonable prospects for eventual economic extraction" the authors ran a series of optimized pits using variable gold and silver prices, mining costs, processing costs, and anticipated metallurgical recoveries (see Section 13.0).
+These are reported at a cutoff of 0.15g Au/t, calculated and supported by costs existing today for envisioned open-pit heapleach scenarios.
+To determine the "reasonable prospects for eventual economic extraction" a series of optimized pits were run using variable gold and silver prices, mining costs, processing costs, and anticipated metallurgical recoveries (see Section 13.0).
 These are reported at a cutoff of 0.15g Au/t which approximates anticipated economic cutoffs based on preliminary metallurgical test work and operations cost estimates for an envisioned open-pit with combined heap-leach and milling scenario.
-The authors chose to report the resource considering mining costs of \$1.35 per tonne and G&A costs of \$0.50 per tonne, respectively.
-Heap-leach and milling costs used were \$4.60 per tonne and \$10.40 per tonne, respectively.
-The price of gold and silver were \$1,550 and \$19.67 per ounce, respectively.
+The author chose to report the resource considering mining costs of \$1.65 per tonne and G&A costs of \$1.50 per tonne, respectively.
+Heap-leach and milling costs used were \$3.50 per tonne and \$10.00 per tonne, respectively.
+The price of gold and silver were \$1,750 and \$21.88 per ounce, respectively.
+The price of gold and silver were around \$1,825 and \$25.5 per ounce, respectively at the time of completion of this report.